emmericp/network-latency-monitor/README.md

 This script measures the latency of a network between two NICs.
 It tries to take one high-precision timestamp every millisecond using hardware timestamping on Intel NICs.
 Results are saved as histograms and metrics like the maximum and 99th percentile can be exported to a graphite server.
+This can be used to monitor the latency of your network and detect congestion.

 Usage
 =====